andrew/ultimate-awesome/README.md

 - [awesome-gpt4-zh-CN](https://github.com/yunwei37/awesome-gpt4-zh-CN) - 关于 GPT-4 语言模型的提示（prompt）、工具和资源的中文精选列表（自动持续更新）.
 - [awesome-azerbaijani-nlp](https://github.com/alexeyev/awesome-azerbaijani-nlp) - Azerbaijani language processing software, models and datasets.
 - [awesome-confidential-computing](https://github.com/bpradipt/awesome-confidential-computing) - Collection of resources on Confidential Computing.
-- [awesome-modern-data-stack](https://github.com/bricefotzo/awesome-modern-data-stack) - A curated list of awesome tools, frameworks, and resources for the Modern Data Stack (MDS).
+- [programming-awesome-list](https://github.com/BredaUniversityGames/programming-awesome-list) - A curated list of useful tools, libraries, resources all around the topic of game development / game programming for the Games course at Breda University of Applied Sciences.
 - [my-awesome-astro](https://github.com/BryceRussell/my-awesome-astro) - My awesome list for Astro.
 - [awesome-ai-agent-testing](https://github.com/chaosync-org/awesome-ai-agent-testing) - 🤖 A curated list of resources for testing AI agents - frameworks, methodologies, benchmarks, tools, and best practices for ensuring reliable, safe, and effective autonomous AI systems.
 - [Awesome-EmbodiedAI](https://github.com/chengaopro/Awesome-EmbodiedAI) - A curated list about Awesome Embodied AI works and is still in construct.
 Now it contains a list of Simulators, Tasks and Datasets.